Iruos8805/ResNet-For-Captcha-Identification/README.md

 # ResNet-For-Captcha-Identification
-Includes a ResNet implmentation for captcha identification.
+Includes a ResNet50 implmentation for captcha recognition.

 ## Table of Contents